Blitz3r123/PTST-Visualiser/README.md

 ## How to use

 ### Data Processing
-Run the following on the folder of a test campaign from PTST:
+Run the following on the folder of a test set from PTST (where the folder contains folders - each folde corresponds to a single test):

 ```
 python process.py <camp_dir> <output_dir> <summary_dir>